 - Steel is a common building material for long span structures.
 Steel is strong and relatively lightweight, so it is suitable for the building frame and/or the outside cladding.

 - Wood, particularly wooden trusses, may be used for smaller long span buildings.
 Long wooden beams are more expensive and harder to locate, so wood is less common for larger buildings.

 - Structural fabric is a common choice for long span structures because fabric structures are lightweight, inexpensive and can quickly cover large surfaces.
-Many long span structures, such as the Munich Olympic Stadium, use fabric to create eye-catching shapes not available with other materials.
+Many of these structures, such as the Munich Olympic Stadium, use fabric to create eye-catching shapes not available with other materials.

 - Glass curtain walls on non-load-bearing walls provide a unique appearance and unite the inside and outside of the building.

 Long span structure construction is a lengthy process.
-Before embarking on a long span construction process, be sure that you are using the right materials and the right installation team.
+Before embarking on the construction process, be sure that you are using the right materials and the right installation team.